-The admission process at our Faculty consists of two main steps:
+The admission process at the Faculty of Humanities consists of two main steps:

 Completing admission requirements specific to your chosen programme(s)

-This can mean successful completion of an entrance exam or submission of a CV, motivation letter, and relevant academic paper.
+This can mean successful completion of an entrance exam or submission of relevant documents.
 For admission requirements, please visit the programme-specific pages.

 Providing proof of previous study

 You can choose from our selection of Bachelor's, Master's, and Doctoral programmes.
-By clicking on the links available at the bottom of this page, you can find out more about the specific admission requirements for your chosen programme(s).
-There you can find out what additional documents you need to attach to your application and what exact steps you have to go through to successfully complete your admission process.
+By clicking on the links available at the bottom of this page, you can find out more about the specific admission requirements for your chosen programme(s) and additional documents you need to attach to your application.

-Applications are accepted on a rolling basis, starting on November 1, 2020, and ending by programme-specific deadlines.
+Applications are accepted on a rolling basis starting from November and ending by programme-specific deadlines.
 You can find the relevant deadlines below this guide.

 Details regarding the application fee and how to pay it will be provided to you at the end of your application form.
-You can find more information, as well as the exact sums, on our page, Payment Information.
+You can find more information on the page, Payment Information.

 In case you are submitting more than one application it is necessary to pay the application fee for each one of them.

 Basic admission requirements include proof of completion of previous studies; i.e. completed secondary education for Bachelor's programs or a completed Bachelor's degree for Master's programmes.
-Some study programmes require that you sit an entrance exam, while some require the submission of an academic paper on a relevant topic together with the application.
+Some study programmes require that you sit an entrance exam while some require the submission of specific documents together with the application.

 If you completed your previous studies outside of the Czech Republic, your diploma needs to go through a process of recognition or nostrification.
-This step can be done later in the admission process in case you haven't received your diploma yet.
-The exact deadlines by which you need to provide your recognized diploma can be found on the specific programme pages on our website and Admissions portal.
+This step can be done later in the admission process in case you haven't received your diploma by the time of application submission.

 There are several ways how to get your diploma recognized: